alexberndt/data-driven-developer-blog/posts/labelling-datasets.md

 ---
-title: 'Python Book Review'
+title: 'Data Labelling is Not Trivial'
-date: 'March 7, 2021'
+date: 'September 22, 2021'
-excerpt: 'In this review, we will be looking at the new Python book from Oriley'
+excerpt: 'A note on why dataset labelling is more complicated and more critical than you might think.'
-cover_image: '/images/posts/img6.jpg'
+cover_image: '/images/posts/img3.jpg'
 ---

 Lorem markdownum fine incustoditam unda factura versum occuluere Aeneas, iuvat